pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0126.md

 ## Open source

 On average, our [open source libraries][pf-gh] are cloned over **120,000 times** per day!
 They are used by thousands of developers and companies all across the globe.
-It's a lot of work to main them, but it's all made possible thanks to our wonderful [subscribers][eoy-discount].
+It's a lot of work to maintain them, but it's all made possible thanks to our wonderful [subscribers][eoy-discount].

 <!--